mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

             file:/usr/share/doc/haproxy/configuration.txt.gz
    ```

 5. Now start `haproxy`.
 Also should do `systemctl enable haproxy` so that it starts up every time the load balancer restarts.
-If `haproxy` was not dead in the last step, use `restart` instead of start.
+If `haproxy` was not dead in the last step, use `restart` instead of `start`.

     ```bash
     sudo systemctl start haproxy  #if already running, try systemctl restart.
 To check status, do systemctl status